kflan42/card-table/my-server/README.md

 ## Cloud Deployment

-The are 4 pieces to deploy to the cloud: card data, frontend, backend, and the function for updating cards.
+There are 4 pieces to deploy to the cloud: card data, frontend, backend, and the function for updating cards.

 ### Cloud cards update